GASLIGHTBENCH: Quantifying LLM Susceptibility to Social Prompting

 TL;DR: GaslightBench: a plug-and-play benchmark (24,160 single-turn; 720 multi-turn) using social/linguistic modifiers to probe sycophancy, comprehensive analyses of ten modifier families across nine statement domains.

-Abstract: Large language models (LLMs) can be manipulated by simple social and logistic cues, producing sycophancy.
+Abstract: Large language models (LLMs) can be manipulated by simple social and linguistic cues, producing sycophancy.
 We introduce GaslightBench, a plug-and-play benchmark that systematically applies socio-psychological and linguistic modifiers (e.g. flattery, false citations, assumptive language) to trivially verifiable facts to test model sycophancy.
-The dataset comprises a single-turn prompting section of 24,160 prompts spanning nine domains and ten modifiers families, and a multi-turn prompting section of 720 four-turn dialogue sequences, evaluated via LLM-as-a-judge.
-We find that state-of-the-art models consistently score highly in single-turn prompting (92%-98% accuracy) while multi-turn prompting results in highly varied accuracies ranging from ~60%-98%.
-We find that injecting bias into the model via a descriptive background induces the most sycophancy, up to 23% in naive single-turn prompting.
+The dataset comprises a single-turn prompting section of 24,240 prompts spanning nine domains and ten modifier families, and a multi-turn prompting section of 720 four-turn dialogue sequences, evaluated via LLM-as-a-judge.
+Across a subset of 800 randomly sampled single-turn prompts and all 720 multi-turn dialogues, we find that state-of-the-art models consistently score highly in single-turn prompting (92%-98% accuracy) while multi-turn prompting results in highly varied accuracies ranging from ~60%-98%.
+We find that injecting bias into the model via a descriptive background induces the most sycophancy, decreasing accuracy by up to 23% in single-turn prompting.
 Across almost all the models we analyze, we also find a statistically significant difference in verbosity between sycophantic and non-sycophantic responses.
 GaslightBench standardizes stress tests of prompt-style susceptibility and identifies which social cues most undermine factual reliability.
-We will release all code and data upon publication.
+By treating LLMs as human-like socially influenced agents, we reveal novel methods to elicit sycophancy using common verbal techniques.
+This highlights a critical vulnerability, one that can be utilized to induce favorable responses that may be ethically disruptive or spread misinformation.
+We release our code and data at https://gaslightbench-web.vercel.app/

 Submission Number: 226